Fairchild Fashion Media: History

 In 1968, the company—then named Fairchild Publications—was purchased by Capital Cities Communications.
 In 1996, The Walt Disney Company acquired Capital Cities/ABC.
 In 1997, Disney announced its intention to sell Fairchild, but it wasn't until 1999 that it sold Fairchild to Advance Publications, the parent company of Condé Nast Publications, for $650 million.

 In 2005, Advance Publications folded Fairchild into Condé Nast Publications and rebranded the division as the Fairchild Fashion Group.
 In 2008, it folded DNR.

 In 2010, Fairchild launched Menswear and took over the consumer-centric Style.com, previously part of Condé Nast Publications.
 In 2011, Fairchild Fashion Group was renamed Fairchild Fashion Media; in October of that year, FFM launched Style.com/Print, a print magazine extension of the brand.
 In 2012, FFM sold its Fairchild Books division to Bloomsbury Publishing for $6.5 million.
-The same year, it acquired Fashion Networks International, a blog network with contributors that included Anna Dello Russo, Bryanboy, Rumi Neely, and Derek Blasberg.
+The same year, it acquired Fashion Networks International, a blog network founded by swedish entrepreneur Christian Remröd, with contributors that included Anna Dello Russo, Bryanboy, Rumi Neely, and Derek Blasberg.

 In August 2014, Advance Publications announced that it would sell FFM, save for Style.com and NowManifest, to Penske Media Corp. for $100 million.